Residency Programs - Combined Internal Medicine and Pediatrics

-You’ll spend the majority of your time at Penn State Health Milton S. Hershey Medical Center.
+You will spend the majority of your time at Penn State Health Milton S. Hershey Medical Center.
 You’ll attend continuity clinic at the Rose Garden Building in inner city Harrisburg, where we care for the underserved as well as adults and children with complex medical problems.
-To provide a broader experience in community hospital settings, you’ll also have duties at:
+To provide a broader experience in community hospital settings, you will also have duties at:

 - Lebanon Veteran's Administration Medical Center in Lebanon, Pennsylvania